AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Cloud disks/Format a data disk/Format a data disk for a Linux instance.md

     cat /etc/fstab
     ```

-    A command output similar to the following one is displayed:
+    A command output similar to the following one is returned.

     ![Query fstab](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4233158061/p173707.png)